Spring Promo - Sakura Japanese TCM Botanical Face Treatment

-At INDIGO, wellness options are supported by evidence based therapies that impact both the central (CNS) and peripheral (PNS) nervous systems, as well as the muscular, skeletal, circulatory, lymphatic system, and the integumentary system as well as the intricate network of fascia (connective tissue) found superficially in the hypodermis and more deeply in the musculoskeletal system
+The healing arts are rooted in promoting physical and emotional wellbeing with therapeutic and creative practices that promote change.
+Evidence based therapies are available to support and impact cognitive processing and health, both the central (CNS) and peripheral (PNS) nervous systems, the muscular, skeletal, circulatory, lymphatic system, and integumentary system, as well as the intricate network of fascia (connective tissue) found superficially in the hypodermis and more deeply in the musculoskeletal system

-In the TCM model, there are influences and resources from China, Viet Nam, Korea, Tibet, Japan, France, and so on.
-For example, in the Japanese (Shiatsu) approach, a practitioner may operate by assessment of palpation of the hara (abdomen), palpation of the pulses, and visual assessment of the face and tongue
+In the TCM model, influences and resources are available from China, Viet Nam, Korea, Tibet, Japan, France, and so on.
+For example, in the Japanese (Shiatsu) approach, a practitioner may operate by assessment of palpation of the hara (abdomen), palpation of the pulses, and visual assessment of the face and tongue.
+TCM as a whole, is a highly individualized experience with guiding principles including opposing elements striving to come into balance following mind/body medicine techniques of Yin/Yang and 5 Element philosophy and practice

 Yin (passive), Deficiency (Xu), Cold (Han), Internal (Li)